-The National Regulator for Compulsory Specifications (NRCS) Food and Associated Industries Division regulates canned meat and meat products, canned fish, frozen fish, frozen marine mollusks, frozen rock lobsters, frozen shrimp/prawns, langoustines, crabs, smoked snoek, and live abalone.
-The division creates the rules and specifications for quality and composition, packaging and labeling, processing facilities, and those handling and processing the aforementioned food products.
+The Food and Associated Industries Division of the National Regulator for Compulsory Specifications (NRCS) regulates canned meat and meat products, canned fish, frozen fish, frozen marine mollusks, frozen rock lobsters, frozen shrimp/prawns, langoustines, crabs, smoked snoek, and live abalone.
+The division creates the rules and specifications for quality and composition, packaging and labeling, processing facilities, and those handling and processing the food products.